benwattsjones/AVR-Microcontroller-Tutorial/L1: Setup and LED on/README.md

 ```

 Intel HEX format binary file created.
 This is the MCU's machine code.

+We will now write assembly code to control and LED attacted to the MCU.
+Before
+we do this however, some theory must be covered.

 Basics of Registers and MCU I/O programming - Theory pt.
 1
 ----------------------------------------------------------